-- H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2020-2021 academic year (see the next item below), use the 2020-2021 academic year's CDS Question B1 cohort. - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non- - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2022-2023 academic year (see the next item below) - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid - For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non- - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-2021-2022 estimated 2020-2021 Final

-Indicate the academic year for which data are reported for items H1,

-H2, H2A, and H6 below:
+Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below:

-Which needs-analysis methodology does your institution use in awarding g institutional aid?
+Which needs-analysis methodology does your institution use in awarding institutional aid?
 (Formerly H3)

 Federal methodology (FM)

 Institutional methodology (IM)

 Both FM and IM

-Need-based (Include non- need-based aid use to meet need.)
-Non-need- based (Exclude non- need-based aid use to meet need.)
+Aid Awarded Need-based Non-need-

 Scholarships/Grants

 Federal

 State all states, not only the state in which your institution is located

 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college

 Total Scholarships/Grants \$0 \$0

 Self-Help

 Student loans from all sources (excluding parent loans)

 Federal Work-Study

-State and other (e.g., institutional) work-study/employment (Note:

-Excludes Federal Work-Study captured above.)
+State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)

 Total Self-Help \$0 \$0

 Parent Loans

 Tuition Waivers

 Note: Reporting is optional.
 Report tuition waivers in this row if you

 choose to report them.
 Do not report tuition waivers elsewhere.

 Athletic Awards

-- Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full- time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2021 cohort) В Number of students in line ${\bf a}$ who applied for need-based financial aid С Number of students in line b who were determined to have financial need D Number of students in line c who were awarded any financial aid E Number of students in line d who were awarded any need-based scholarship or grant aid F Number of students in line d who were awarded any need-based self-help aid G Number of students in line ${\bf d}$ who were awarded any nonneed-based scholarship or grant aid

-Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) П On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) J The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) ĸ Average need-based scholarship and grant award of Ľ those in line e L Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f М Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan
+Number of Enrolled Students Awarded Aid First-time Full- time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2023 cohort) В Number of students in line a who applied for need- based financial aid С Number of students in line b who were determined to D Number of students in line c who were awarded any Е Number of students in line d who were awarded any F Number of students in line d who were awarded any G Number of students in line d who were awarded any Н Number of students in line d whose need was fully met Ι On average, the percentage of need that was met of J The average financial aid package of those in line d. ĸ Average need-based scholarship and grant award of , those in line e L Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f M Average need-based loan (excluding PLUS loans,